gdtyra/gdtyra.github.io/index.md

 This additionally required work within the Amazon fulfillment center systems for receiving inventory.
 We needed to do this work ourselves in a foreign codebase which needed to be understood.
 It was also a very dangerous and mission-critical part of the code to make changes to, although we were able to do it in such a way that the worst possible impact would be extra boxes around items that didn't need them as opposed to halting the inventory receive process entirely.

 ### Stack
 The existing certification system consisted of an RDS Aurora instance fronted by an HTTP REST service.
-A website built on a Java framework that I think was itself built on Spring MVC acted as the frontend to this service.
+A website built on a Java framework that I think was itself built on Spring MVC acted as the front-end to this service.
 The system used its relational database for, among other things, a queue of work to be done which everyone agreed was strange and problematic.

 The new system, which had only so far been designed to replace a part of what the old system was responsible for, was built as Lambda functions behind API Gateway with S3 and DynamoDB for storage solutions.
 It used CloudFormation for infrastructure definition and Kinesis Firehose for streaming data to S3 and Redshift for reporting purposes.
 Despite being almost entirely public AWS offerings, it did use an established internal system for workflow orchestration that was responsible for calling into a REST service that performed the certification and decertification workflow logic.